MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 Unrecoverable | The line has an error that can't be posted by the system.
 A support ticket may be necessary in this case.
 This error should only occur for transactions that existed prior to the feature being enabled.
 Invalid actuals | The line has an error that can't be posted due to missing **Actuals** within Dataverse.
 A support ticket may be necessary in this case.

-Header Status | | Error can be resolved by end user
+Header Status | Description | Error can be resolved by end user
 --- | --- | ---
 Draft | The header is in draft status as it has not been posted yet.
 Processing | The header is in processing status and will be moved to posted status soon. | **Reset to draft** can be performed